kitsudaiki/Project-Overview/README.md

 # Kitsunemimi-Project-Meta

 This repository is only to keep an overview of my public and private repositories.
-With this the version of library requirements should be in sync and this project is for issue tickets, which affect all repositories.
+With this the version of library requirements should be in sync.
+Beside this it is for issue tickets, which affect all repositories.

 For the case that you ask, why it is named `Kitsunemimi-Project`: Its is not related to the content of the repositories.
 Originally I searched for a name schema for the libraries to differentiation them from other libraries.
 For this and because my private domain was already `kitsunemimi.moe`, I decided to name my libraries `libKitsunemimi...` and after some time I decided to make this as to the project name and collect all my sub-projects under this name, because kitsunemimi are moe. ;)

+Contact for questions: tobias.anker@kitsunemimi.moe

 ## Overview

+The following diagramm shows the relations of the library and tools with each other.
+I know its not a vaild UML-diagramm, but I wanted to reduce the complexety to keep it a bit smaller.

 <p align="center">
   <img src=".pictures/overview.png?raw=true" alt="Overview"/>